Innoactive/Creator/.Documentation/articles/transition-to-v2.0/03-unity-xr-faq.md

 A: You can find it [here](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html).

+*Q: How do I use it with an Oculus headset?*

+Go to `Unity > Edit > Project Settings... > XR Plugin Management`.
+Press `Install XR Plugin Management`.
+Let Unity import assets and click `Install Oculus XR Plugin`.

+*Q: How do I use it with Windows Mixed Reality?*

+Go to `Unity > Edit > Project Settings... > XR Plugin Management`.
+Press `Install XR Plugin Management`.
+Let Unity import assets and click `Install Windows XR Plugin`.

+*Q: How do I use it with an HTC Vive, Valve Index, or similar headsets?*

+There is no SteamVR/OpenVR XR Plugin yet.
+Unity Technologies works on it and will release it soon.

+For now, go to `Unity > Edit > Project Settings... > Player > XR Settings > Deprecated Settings`.
+Toggle `Enable Virtual Reality Supported`.
+Let Unity import assets.
+Click on the `+` button under the `Virtual Reality SDKs` and add OpenVR to the list.

 *Q: Why am I flying over the ground?*

 A: Set the `Tracking Origin Mode` to `Floor` in the `XR Rig Inspector` component of the `[XR_Setup]` game object.